-Its own manufacturer’s name I would guess to be “harfen-laute” – like the similar 1909 Markneukirchen Otwin Harfen-Lauten (Otto Windisch’s brand name) at left, and 1922 Johann Luhrs patented Harfenlaute below.
+Its own manufacturer’s name I would guess to be “harfen-laute” – like the similar 1909 Markneukirchen Otwin Harfen-Lauten (Otto Windisch’s brand name) above, and 1922 Johann Luhrs patented Harfenlaute below.

 Of course, in English this term translates to “harp-lute,” a perfectly apt name – just so long as readers and casual researchers don’t confuse it with Light’s harp-lute and that whole different family…

 I apologize for not spelling Lührs properly above like I just did here.
 That’s the umlaut issue I mentioned in the title.
 One day, I saw a whole bunch of arbitrary broken image links on random pages of the site.
 What happened?!

 I re-uploaded them, and their pages, but they were already there as I had thought…what’s the deal?

 Turns out it wasn’t arbitrary – it was any image with a non-U.S. language character in the file name, something I had trained myself to spend a lot of time doing – copying and pasting or “insert symbol”-ing to be more respectful and accurate (and elevate my normal American lazy ignorance).